goetzrieger/ansible-labs-summit2020/content/ansible-tower-getting-started/7-wrap/_index.md

     - Defines two variables: `dev_content: default dev content` and `prod_content: default prod content` in the **EXTRA VARIABLES FIELD**

-    - Uses `Workshop Credentials` and runs with privilege escalation
+    - Uses `Workshop Credentials` and runs with privilege escalation.

-- Save and run the template
+- Save and run the template.

 ## Check the results

-This time we use the power of Ansible to check the results: execute curl to get the web content from each node, orchestrated by an ad-hoc command on the command line of your Tower control host:
+This time we use the power of Ansible to check the results: execute curl to get the web content from each node, orchestrated by an ad hoc command on the command line of your Tower control host:

 {{% notice tip %}}
 We are using the `ansible_host` variable in the URL to access every node in the inventory group.